sabbir-rupom/akaash-rest-api/README.md

 **Note**: If you need to use this project-template in sub-directory under the *Root Directory*, you may need change the *Base URL* path in the form / console.js - whatever is suited for you

-* To check your system is fully cope with the project or not, simply goto the `Test API` Sidebar, click the underlining anchor-link, then click **Submit** button.
+* To check your system is fully cope with the project or not, simply goto the `Test API` from Sidebar, click the underlining anchor-link, then click **Submit** button from the right form section.
 The results and header parameters will be available in Response/ Header tabs under the form page.
-Check for following results as success:
+If your server is fully coped with this REST-API template, it will show the following results as success:
 ```json
 {
   "result_code": 0,